A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Taxonomy

-\textbf{Traditional Clustering.} The traditional clustering methods \cite{K-means,spectral_clustering,GMM,traditional_1} can be directly performed on the learned node embeddings to group them into disjoint clusters in many early deep graph clustering methods \cite{GraphEncoder,DNGR,MGAE,ARGA,GALA,AGAE,MVGRL,AGE}.
-Although they achieve promising performance in an efficient manner, the traditional clustering methods have two drawbacks as follows: 1) Firstly, the clustering process can not benefit from the strong representation capability of deep neural networks, thus limiting the discriminative capability of the samples.
-2) Besides, in these methods, the node representation learning and the clustering learning cannot be jointly optimized in a unified framework (end-to-end manner?).
+The traditional clustering methods \cite{K-means,spectral_clustering,GMM,LSWMKC-2022,traditional_1,LiangLiTKDE} can be directly performed on the learned node embeddings to group them into disjoint clusters in many early deep graph clustering methods \cite{GraphEncoder,DNGR,MGAE,ARGA,GALA,AGAE,MVGRL,AGE}.
+Although they efficiently achieve promising performance, the traditional clustering methods have two drawbacks as follows: 1) First, the clustering process can not benefit from the strong representation capability of deep neural networks, thus limiting the discriminative capability of the samples.
+2) Second, in these methods, the node representation learning and the clustering learning cannot be jointly optimized in an end-to-end manner, therefore leading to sub-optimal performance.
+3) These methods are not easy to adopt batch training and batch inference techniques, limiting the model scalability on large graphs.